 Settling North of Florence

-Frederik Christian Pries, aka Fritz, was born in Viby, Denmark in 1845.
-The son of a forester, he immigrated to the United States with his brother Adolphus around 1860.
-After serving in a New York regiment of the US Army in 1862-63, he claimed a soldier’s stake of land near Florence.
+Frederik Christian “Fritz” Pries was born in Viby, Denmark in 1845.
+The son of a forester, he immigrated to the United States with his brother Adolphus in 1862.
+After serving in a New York regiment of the US Army in 1862-63, the brothers came to the Nebraska Territory.

-Fritz and Adolphus settled on 80 acres outside of Florence in the 1880s.
-Together, they dammed up an old river bed to make Pries Lake and built a seven story house on their land, along with a farm.
+Fritz and Adolphus (1835-1888) homesteaded 160 acres in the Ponca Hills in 1873.
+Together, they dammed up an old river bed to make Pries Lake and built a seven-story house on their land, along with a farm.

 Pries Lake